Raynes/lein-bin/README.markdown

 This is a leiningen plugin.
 If you want it, do `lein plugin install lein-bin 0.1.0`.

 Your project needs to have a `:main` field specifying the namespace that contains your `-main` function.
 If you have that, just run `lein bin` and it'll produce a standalone executable for your project.
+Note that your main namespace currently needs to be AOT compiled (it just needs to have `:gen-class` specified in its `ns` declaration).
+This requirement is no longer relevant for Clojure 1.3, so I'll fix the code to reflect that soon.

 ## License